Tips and tricks

 macOS: Passing DYLD_LIBRARY_PATH to delocate

-To work around this, use a different environment variable such as REPAIR_LIBRARY_PATH to store the library path, and set DYLD_LIBRARY_PATH in CIBW_REPAIR_WHEEL_COMMAND_MACOS, like this:
+To work around this, use a different environment variable such as REPAIR_LIBRARY_PATH to store the library path, and set DYLD_LIBRARY_PATH in macos.repair-wheel-command, like this:

 Environment variables